 It seems like our desks at home and the office are always a challenge to keep organized.
-But, there are simple ways to tidy them up!
+But, there are simple ways to tidy them up - just read on to learn from two professional organizers (yes, that's a thing).

 “Where’s the tape dispenser I just used five minutes ago?”
 “What happened to the 10 pens I had sitting on my desk yesterday?”